czdtech/fb-jf/src/content/games/incredibox-choir.de.md

     nacheinander durch, um die drei Bonus-Animationen aufzudecken.

 5.  **Solo-Funktion nutzen**

-- **Use Solo to Appreciate the Detail**: The vocal work in this mod is often very detailed.
-Use the "solo" function to isolate individual voices and appreciate the nuances of each performance.
-This can also help you understand how each part contributes to the whole.

-- **Systematic Search for Bonuses**: To find the three hidden bonuses, a methodical approach is best.
-Try locking in a few sounds that you think work well together and then systematically cycle through the remaining icons one by one until you trigger the animation.
     Isoliere einzelne Stimmen per Solo, um die Details zu hören und besser zu verstehen, wie jede Spur in das Gesamtstück einzahlt.